shashwatidc/co2r-dashboard/README.md

 ### CO<sub>2</sub>R Costing Dashboard

 **Cite this work : [__]()**
+This tool generates the capital and operating cost for a CO₂ reduction process converting captured CO₂ into either CO or ethylene.
+It is based on the model in our paper __.

 This is the source code for the [CO<sub>2</sub>R Costing Dashboard web app](https://co2r-dashboard.streamlit.app/).
 To use the app to generate technoeconomics for a CO<sub>2</sub> reduction process, please go straight to the [website](https://co2r-dashboard.streamlit.app/).
 You only need this repository if you want to see or change the backend for the web app.